digihunch/orthweb/README.md

-# OrthWeb - an open-source medical imaging repo and web portal
+# OrthWeb - an open-source medical imaging solution

-OrthWeb is a medical imaging PoC solution, built from **Orthanc** open-source project, on top of Amazon Web Service.
+OrthWeb is a medical imaging PoC for imaging data repo and web portal, built from **Orthanc** open-source project, on top of Amazon Web Service.

 # Application